I’m not talking Halloween festivities. It’s time you learned what sight fishing Louisiana redfish is all about.

 I have fished the Patch in a variety of boats ranging from tricked-out 24ft bays, to Florida and Texas style flats boat, and small aluminum flatboats with no amenities at all.

-Today, I use a 16ft aluminum flatboat drafting six inches.
-I built her for sight fishing and you can read more about that build in Resurrecting GnarTooth.
+Today, I use a 16ft aluminum flatboat drafting six inches, built strictly for sight fishing redfish!

 I don’t think you need something drafting that shallow to successfully fish the Patch.
 But you do need something that can get in and out of two feet with ease.

 Besides, you need roughly 15″ of water to run a trolling motor.

 I’ve heard anglers say they can’t chase redfish because their bay boats draft too much.